jet/equinox/README.md

 - If you are experienced with CosmosDB and [CosmoStore](https://github.com/Dzoukr/CosmoStore), but want to understand what sort of facilities Equinox adds on top of the raw event management in CosmoStore, see the [Access Strategies guide](https://github.com/jet/equinox/blob/master/DOCUMENTATION.md#access-strategies)

 # Design Motivation

 Equinox's design is informed by discussions, talks and countless hours of hard and thoughtful work invested into many previous systems, [frameworks](https://github.com/NEventStore), [samples](https://github.com/thinkbeforecoding/FsUno.Prod), [forks of samples](https://github.com/bartelink/FunDomain), the outstanding continuous work of the [EventStore](https://github.com/eventstore) founders and team and the wider [DDD-CQRS-ES](https://groups.google.com/forum/#!forum/dddcqrs) community.
 It would be unfair to single out even a small number of people despite the immense credit that is due.
 Some aspects of the implementation are distilled from [`Jet.com` systems dating all the way back to 2013](http://gorodinski.com/blog/2013/02/17/domain-driven-design-with-fsharp-and-eventstore/).

-An event sourcing system usually needs the following concerns:
+An event sourcing system usually needs to address the following concerns:
 1. Storing events with good performance and debugging capabilities
 2. Transaction processing
     - Optimistic concurrency
         - Handle loading conflicting events and retry if another call overlaps on the same stream
-    - Folding events
+    - Folding events into a State, updating as new events are added
 3. Decoding events using codecs and formats
 4. Framework and application integration
 5. Projections and Reactions